 The landmark CN Tower is one of the tallest freestanding structures in the world.
 Take the elevator to the top for a breathtaking view of the city, Lake Ontario and more.
 Stroll next door and experience Ripley’s Aquarium as you explore the wonders of the sea.
-Sports fans can catch a soccer game, or baseball game at the Rogers Centre, which is also host to many large concerts.
+Sports fans can catch a Toronto FC soccer game at BMO Field, or Blue Jays baseball game at the Rogers Centre, which is also host to many large concerts.

 Check out the Royal Ontario Museum, the largest in Canada with its fascinating archaeology and natural history exhibits, the porcelain exhibits at the Gardiner Museum , and the Art Gallery of Ontario, with a fine collection of European and Canadian works.
 You won’t want to miss the eclectic shops and restaurants on Queen Street West, or the elegant boutiques and fine restaurants in the Yorkville Village, and shopping at the Eaton Centre.

 And there’s more: Harbourfront is a complex of unique shops and restaurants right on beautiful Lake Ontario.
 From Harbourfront, you can hop on a ferry to the Toronto Islands for a picnic and outdoor recreation such as beach volleyball.

 Visit MY TORONTO for the online “Calendar of Event” for what to see and do in Toronto as well as the “Hot Deals” section for value saving offers.

 The are two official languages in Canada – English and French.